ImagicTheCat/vRP-TCG/README.md

 ## Cards repository

 Cards are defined in repositories, which are direct access http directories with a special structure inside.
 It is recommended to create your own http repositories and copy cards in them to prevents cards from disappearing if a repository creator lose his hosting solution.
+It also prevents untrusted repository to change their cards content to do malicious things.
+By default, the "official" base repository is added (see the config files).

 * `cards.txt`: contains the list of cards in the repository (each line is a card idname), only cards referenced in this file will be availables in boosters
 * `cards/<idname>*.json`: each JSON file define a card (see the format below)